PeterMosmans/apdfhelper/README.md

 named `mossery-dpln-2023_third-edition.indd:2023-03-YO-H1:3` to page 29.

-Alternatively, you can supply a table of contents file, in order to map page numbers to bookmark titles.
+Alternatively, you can supply a table of contents file, in order to map page numbers to page titles.
 This can be easier when for instance a lot of links point to the same page number, or when you often change the ordering of pages.
 The dictionary consists of a title, and a page number.
 Then, in the link file, use that title instead of the page number.
 Don't forget to put double quotes